-Signs of Suicidal Thoughts in Others
+How to Spot the Signs of Signs of Suicidal Thoughts in Others

 Trying to figure out what's going on in someone's head?
 If your friends or family do any of the following, it’s time to step in:

-Talk about feelings of hopelessness
+Talking about feelings of hopelessness

 Have sudden episodes of rage and anger

 Act recklessly and take part in risky activities with no concern for the consequences